Connectedness

 Theorem (Sufficient Conditions for Properness)

 Let \(F : X \to Y\) be a continuous map between topological spaces.
-Each of the following
+Each of the first four

 - \(X\) is compact and \(Y\) is Hausdorff.